databricks/devrel/2020-04-23 | Multi-hop Delta Lake Streaming/README.md

   * <i>2a-Read Silver</i> - is a companion notebook which simulates a persona downstream consuming data from silver table
 * <b>3-Data Rollup</b> - Is the following notebook that reads the incoming stream from silver table, refines it and lands it into gold zone
   * <i>3a-Read Gold</i> - is a companion notebook which simulates a persona downstream consuming data from silver table

-<i> Note: </i> Multiple personas are involved along different points of a data pipeline

-This demo is a multi-notebook approach keeping these personas in mind i.e. there is division of labor where Data Investigation tasks are demoed in separate notebooks to emphasize that you can be involved in a part or the whole pipeline depending on what you choose.